Castielertobel Viaduct: Stabilisation and reconstruction measures

-The site conditions soon proved to be very unfavorable to the completed viaduct, with the result that the 53 m high main pillars slipped each year by about 6 mm downstream towards the Plessur River.
+The site conditions soon proved to be very unfavourable to the completed viaduct, with the result that the 53 m high main pillars slipped each year by about 6 mm downstream towards the Plessur River.
 Relatively quickly, this led to considerable deformation of the vaulting.

 In 1931, following many observations and detailed investigations, work therefore began on an initial reconstruction of the viaduct.
 The work was carried out by the firm B. & C. Caprez.
 During that work, the valley side abutment was underpinned by a bell-shaped concrete block, which was clad with Hunziker stones, and reinforced with rails.
 The block had a diameter of 14 m and a height of 9 m.
 Additionally, a new foundation base was laid some 21 m below the previous ground level.

 It soon turned out that these measures were not sufficient.
 In 1942, the entire bridge structure was therefore rebuilt.
 All three of the stone arches were removed and replaced by iron girders, to overcome the viaduct's previous vulnerability to landslides and associated deformations.
 Installation of underlying "fish-bellied" girders maximised stability.
-Chief engineer Hans Conrad headed up this startling transformation, without any need for the railway operations to be interrupted.
+Chief engineer Hans Conrad headed up this transformation, without any need for the railway operations to be interrupted.

-Since the completion of the 1942 reconstruction, its special design has compensated for slipping movements, which cannot be eliminated, even by modern engineering measures.
-Both piers of the viaduct are regularly reviewed to detect irregularities immediately.
-A monitoring device attached to the viaduct makes it possible to register even the slightest shifts.
-Additionally, a 7 t counterweight suspended from a wire rope provides a 50 t pulling effect on the pier heads, along the line of the railway formation towards Chur.
+From its 1942 reconstruction until 2024, its special design had compensated for slipping movements, which could not be eliminated, even by modern engineering measures.
+A monitoring device attached to the viaduct made it possible to register even the slightest shifts.
+Additionally, a 7 t counterweight suspended from a wire rope provided a 50 t pulling effect on the pier heads, along the line of the railway formation towards Chur.

+Demolition

+In 2019 inspectors found serious structural failures in the steel structure and the decision was made to demolish the viaduct and replace it instead of attempting repairs.
+On 13 May 2024 demolition was completed using explosives.
+Controversy emerged as it was found that while local government had approved the use of explosives, an earlier federal environmental review had denied the use of explosives and the demolition may therefore been illegal.